Known4225/Chess/README.md

 # Chess

-Piece images sourced from chess.com
+- Piece images sourced from [chess.com](https://www.chess.com/)
+- Color scheme sourced from [chess.com](https://www.chess.com/)
+- UI behaviour copied from [chess.com](https://www.chess.com/)

 # How to use

+Play chess manually or make use of the custom engines by clicking the `Mohamed` or `Ryan` buttons which will use the engine to make a single move.

 # Funny Rules
 - Pawn promotion